droundy/fac/web/building.md

 ## Installing on debian

-If you simply want to install fac on a Debian machine, you can download a deb and install it with the following commands:
+If you simply want to install fac on a Debian machine, you can download a [.deb package](fac-latest.deb) and install it with the following commands:

     # wget https://physics.oregonstate.edu/~roundyd/fac/fac-latest.deb
     # dpkg -i fac-latest.deb